kumbier-cook/kumbier-cook.github.io/_posts/pork-pelly-tacos-2021-10-04.md

 ### Sriracha mayo:

-* 1/2 cup avocado oil mayo
+* 1/2 cup mayo
 * 1/4 cup sriracha

 ### For the tacos

-* 4–6 cassava tortillas
+* 4–6 corn tortillas
 * cilantro, for garnish

 # Directions